| | | | | |

 (This is best done so that any excess flour drops off and the flour coating does not fall off the chicken during frying.)

-Flour-coated chicken pieces resting on wire rack.
+Flour coated chicken on wire rack.

 7. Heat Oil